Corrective Chiropractic Care vs Traditional Chiropractic Adjustments

 CategoryTraditional adjustmentsCorrective care

-Best forOccasional stiffness or wellness visitsRecurring patterns that keep coming back
+Best forOccasional stiffness, mild flare-ups, wellness visitsRecurring patterns that keep returning or worsening

 How corrective care works

 Corrective care starts by asking why the same area keeps breaking down.
-The exam may look at posture, spinal alignment, range of motion, neurological signs, and lifestyle stressors.
-If imaging is appropriate, it can help show the structure underneath the symptoms.
+The exam may look at posture, spinal alignment, range of motion, neurological signs, movement habits, prior injuries, work posture, sleep, and lifestyle stressors.
+If imaging is clinically appropriate, it can help show the structure underneath the symptoms.

 "Symptoms tell us where to look, but they do not always tell us the whole story," says Dr. Austin Elkin.
 "Corrective care is about connecting the symptom to the pattern behind it."